I could not sleep yesterday night and ended up going to bed at stupid o’clock. Again.

 Divide the mixture evenly between the two sandwich tins.
 Smooth over lightly, and then bake for 20 minutes or until golden and springy to the touch.
 Insert a knife to check the cakes are cooked – it should come out clean.
 Leave in the tin for 10 minutes to cool a little, and then turn onto wire rack to cool completely.

 Once the sponge is completely cool, whip the cream until thick, then very lightly stir through 2 tablespoons of maple syrup.
 Cut open the passion fruit and scoop the flesh into a bowl.
 Stir in 2 tablespoons of maple syrup and the rest of the mango puree.

 Sandwich the sponges together using half the whipped cream and half the passion fruit flesh.
 Top with the rest of the cream and drizzle the remaining passion fruit and mango coulis over the top.

 Slice the remaining mango half from top to bottom as close to the stone as possible.
 Score a criss-cross pattern in the half mango, then push the fruit cubes outward creating a hedgehog shape.
 Slice the fruit off the skin and add on top of the cake.

 This cake is best enjoyed on the day you bake it.

-– I was asked whether I wanted to try the recipe by Organix.
+– This is not a collaborative post.
+I was asked whether I wanted to try a recipe by Organix.
 I loved it and adapted it (recipe above).
 All opinions and photographs are my own.

 Save me on Pinterest if you like me!